venediktov/vanilla-rtb/README.md

 Real Time Bidding (RTB) - Demand Side Platform framework

-Using modern C++11/14  features and latest BOOST libraries
+Utilizing  modern C++11/14  features and latest BOOST libraries some critical path functionality written in C and older, easy on the eye,  C++ .

 [our model diagram](../../wiki)